chef/chef-web-docs/chef_master/source/knife_data_bag.rst

    $ knife data bag from file devops_data --secret-file "path to decryption file"

-**Create an encrypted data bag for use with chef-client local mode**
+**Create an encrypted data bag for use with Chef Infra Client local mode**

 .. tag knife_data_bag_from_file_create_encrypted_local_mode

-To generate an encrypted data bag item in a JSON file for use when the chef-client is run in local mode (via the ``--local-mode`` option), enter:
+To generate an encrypted data bag item in a JSON file for use when the Chef Infra Client is run in local mode (via the ``--local-mode`` option), enter:

 .. code-block:: bash